1991 Dime Value (2026 Guide): Errors List, “P” ,“D” & “S” Mint Mark Worth

 1991 Dime Value By Variety

-The 1991 dime was produced in three main varieties across different mint facilities, each with distinct values.
+The 1991 dime was produced at three mint facilities, each yielding a distinct variety with its own rarity profile and collector demand.

 1991 Dime Value Chart